Work Integrated Learning (WIL) and internships

 Opportunities with the School of Information Technology

-Postgraduate IT Internship
+Postgraduate IT Professional Practice

 Professional Practice is a discipline-specific, full time paid placement (60-85 working days) offered to our Master of Information Technology students.
 You'll take part in real-world environments, enhance your knowledge and skills and develop your professional networks – all in preparation for your future career.